FrogBomb/fluidDynamicsSimulator/README.md

 # fluidDynamicsSimulator
 A simple, interactive fluid dynamics simulator and recorder.
 This was mostly written in 2014, but has been lightly cleaned up and published in 2017.
+There were improved versions of this (a little faster, better fluid editing tools), but I can't find that version at this point.

 ## Installation
 To Run, you will need to install python 2.7, numpy, pygame, and OpenCV 2